-Warrant Officer Robert Swanwick was appointed to the RWTF Board on 16 March 2016.
+Warrant Officer of the Air Force Robert Swanwick was appointed to the RWTF Board on 16 March 2016.

-Warrant Officer Robert Swanwick joined the Air Force in 1979 as an Airframe Fitter and after his initial training courses, was posted to 2 Operational Conversion Unit, RAAF Base Williamtown to work on Mirage jets.
-Always looking for new opportunities, he remustered to Helicopter Crewman in 1982.
+Robert Swanwick joined the Air Force in 1979 as an Airframe Fitter and after his initial training courses, was posted to 2 Operational Conversion Unit, RAAF Base Williamtown.